The Star Formation History of WLM from Asymptotic Giant Branch Stars and The Discovery of a Candidate Accreted System in its Outer Disk: The Star formation history of WLM

 The star formation rates, cumulative star formation history, and age-metallicity relation for the outer and inner regions are shown in Figure \ref{fig:outer_inner}.
 The plotted random uncertainties correspond to the 68\% confidence interval.
 We list measured values of $\tau_{50}$ and $\tau_{90}$ and their uncertainties for the inner region, outer region, and combined result in Table \ref{tab:SFR_frac}.
 We discuss further the age gradient in WLM in \S \ref{sec:age_gradient}.
 We note the outer region shows a burst of star formation $\sim8$~Gyr ago, not seen in the inner region.
 We further discuss the potential origin of this burst in \S \ref{sec:outer_burst}.

 Figure \ref{fig:sfh} presents the best-fit global cumulative AGB star SFH, SFR as a function of time, and the AMR (thick black line), for the inner and outer regions combined.
-From the cumulative SFH, we see that WLM had low level SF until a burst $\sim8$~Gyr ago, followed by larger bursts $\sim5, 3$, and 1.5~Gyr ago.
+From the cumulative SFH, we see that WLM had low level star formation until a burst $\sim8$~Gyr ago, followed by larger bursts $\sim5, 3$, and 1.5~Gyr ago.
 We recovered a total stellar mass in the full FOV of $M_{*}=3.9\pm0.3\times 10^7 M_{\odot}$.
-We converted this to a present-day mass by correcting for stellar evolution mass loss, which \cite{Conroy09} estimated to be $\sim30$\% for star-forming galaxies.
-This calculation results in a present-day mass of $M_{*,z=0}=2.7\times10^7~M_{\odot}$.
-This value agrees well with the stellar mass of WLM of $2.8\times10^7~M_{\odot}$ calculated from WLM's 3.6 $\mu$m luminosity in \citealt{Cook14}, which we standardized with the same distance modulus used in this study.
+We converted this to a present-day mass by correcting for stellar evolution mass loss, which \cite{Vincenzo16} estimated to be $\sim41$\% for low-metallicity galaxies.
+This calculation results in a present-day mass of $M_{*,z=0}=2.3\pm0.2\times10^7~M_{\odot}$.
+This value agrees well with the stellar mass of WLM of $2.8\pm0.8\times10^7~M_{\odot}$ calculated from WLM's 3.6 $\mu$m luminosity in \citealt{Cook14}, which we standardized with the same distance modulus used in this study.

 The AMR in Figure \ref{fig:sfh} shows the overall metallicity evolution.
+We only plotted metallicity data points if the star formation at that given age exceeded $\gtrsim2\%$ of the total star formation, as is customary in the literature (e.g., \citealt{McQuinn15, Albers19, Rathi20}).
 The early populations of WLM were metal-poor at $[M/H]\approx-1.5$~dex.
 When WLM had formed 50\% of its mass, the galaxy had enriched to a metallicity of $[M/H]\approx-1.2$~dex.
 Finally, we found the present-day global metallicity of WLM to be $[M/H]\approx-0.9$~dex.
 We compare these values to metallicity estimates from the literature in \S \ref{subsec:compare_lit}.